Decoding the Power Equation: Grasping the Distinction Between PSI and Flow Rate

 When considering a pressure cleaner, it's important to understand the relationship between flow rate and psi (pounds per square inch) and how they affect the cleaning performance.

-Flow rate refers to the volume of water delivered by the pressure cleaner over a specified time, usually measured in gallons per minute (GPM).
+Flow rate refers to the volume of water delivered by the pressure cleaner over a specified time, usually measured in liters per minute (l/min).
 PSI, on the other hand, measures the pressure at which the water is expelled from the pressure cleaner.

 Here's how flow rate and PSI impact the cleaning performance: